-Clutter-Resistant Vision-Language-Action Models through Object-Centric and Geometry Grounding
+Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding

 Dec 27, 2025ยท